joeldn/simple-serializer/README.md

 # simple-serializer
-A simple serialisation library for JS classes written in Typescript
+A simple serialization library for JS classes written in Typescript